appbaseio/reactivesearch-api/docs/acls.md

-# Category
+# ACLs

-Categories allow a fine grained control over the Elasticsearch APIs in addition to the ACLs.
-Each category resembles an action performed by an Elasticsearch API.
-For brevity, setting and organising ACLs automatically sets the default categories associated with the set ACLs.
-Setting categories adds just another level of control to provide access to Elasticsearch APIs within a given ACL.
-Each Elasticsearch ACL maps to the following categories:
+ACLs allow a fine grained control over the Elasticsearch APIs in addition to the Categories.
+Each ACL resembles an action performed by an Elasticsearch API.
+For brevity, setting and organising Categories automatically sets the default ACLs associated with the set Categories.
+Setting ACLs adds just another level of control to provide access to Elasticsearch APIs within a given Category.
+Each Elasticsearch Category maps to the following acls:

 1. `Docs`:
 	- [**Create**](http://www.elastic.co/guide/en/elasticsearch/reference/master/docs-index_.html)